lilbagi6/lilbagi6/README.md

 ### Hi there 👋

 My name is **Bogdan**, and I’m an aspiring data scientist passionate about machine learning, Python, and data analysis.
-I enjoy solving problems, learn more about AI, universe, technologies, science, participating in [Kaggle](https://www.kaggle.com/your_profile) competitions, and training models and neurons daily
+I enjoy solving problems, learn more about AI, universe, technologies, science and participating in [Kaggle](https://www.kaggle.com/your_profile) competitions

 ---